alphagov/govuk-puppet/README.md

 ### Node testing

 Some issues that span multiple classes or modules may not be picked up unit testing.
-Duplicate resource and mislabelled depdendencies are such examples.
+Duplicate resources and mislabelled dependencies are such examples.
 To catch these, all available `govuk::node` classes can be exercised with:

     $ bundle exec rake spec:nodes

-Because compiling node complete node catalogs takes quite a long time you may wish to restrict it to certain classes of node by setting an environment variable, `classes` for the rake task, e.g.
+Compiling node complete node catalogs takes quite a long time, so you may wish to restrict it to certain classes of node by setting the environment variable `classes` for the rake task, e.g.

     $ bundle exec rake spec:nodes classes=frontend,backend